 "If the software had not functioned, the moon landing might not have happened," wrote space journalist A.J.S.
 Rayl.
 "Instead, Neil Armstrong took that 'giant leap' for all humankind."

-It wasn’t until 2003 that Margaret Hamilton’s contribution to the moon landing – and to computer science – were recognized by NASA.
-She was honored with the NASA Exceptional Space Act Award.
+Not until 2003 did NASA recognize Margaret Hamilton’s contribution to the moon landing – and to computer science.
+She received the NASA Exceptional Space Act Award.
 The scientist who nominated her, Paul Curto, said,

 "I was surprised to discover she was never formally recognized for her groundbreaking work.
 Her concepts of asynchronous software, priority scheduling, end-to-end testing, and man-in-the-loop decision capability, such as priority displays, became the foundation for ultra-reliable software design."